intel/mlir-extensions/docs/rfcs/XeGPU.md

 ```
 XeGPU.atomic_rmw reuses the arith dialect attribute, ::mlir::arith::AtomicRMWKindAttr.
 PVC doesn’t support atomic operation on BF16/FP16 add.
 The BF16/FP16 matrix needs to be converted to FP32 to perform the reduction.

-alloc_nbarrier allocates a number of named barriers.
+alloc_nbarrier allocates named barriers.
 Named barrier is workgroup level resource, shared by all subgroups.
 ```mlir
   XeGPU.alloc_nbarrier %nbarrier_count: i8
 ```
 `create_nbarrier` assigns a role for a specific named barrier to be producer and/or consumer.
-The returned nbarrier object holds a description to the specified barrier, which encodes all the barrier information.
+The returned nbarrier object holds a description of the specified barrier, which encodes all the barrier information.
 It also binds the current thread with the named barrier by holding the returned nbarrier object.
-Multiple threads may bind to a same nbarrier so that they can sync with each other.
+Multiple threads may bind to the same nbarrier so that they can sync with each other.
 ```mlir
   %nbarrier = XeGPU.create_nbarrier %nbarrier_id, %nbarrier_role {num_producers = 2, num_consumers = 2} : i8, i8, nbarrier_role into nbarrier
 ```